 Many women have contributed to our Special Series, Sunday School Supplements, Cooperative Ministry, and Essays in Discipleship.
 We are indebted to them for enriching our community with their wisdom and words.
 If you’d like to contribute to the LDSWP as a writer, please email us at firstname.lastname@example.org.

 There are many ways you can be involved with the LDS Women Project:

 We are dedicated to showing the depth and breath of LDS women.
 We are interested in the stories of women in your lives and that you admire.
 If you have a woman you’d like us to interview, email us at email@example.com or fill out the form below.

 To apply for any of these positions, please email us at firstname.lastname@example.org.

 Please consider making a one-time or monthly donation to support our storytelling as a pathway to understanding, unity, and progress.
 As an all-volunteer, 501(c)3 non-profit organization, we depend on your donations to sustain our website maintenance, podcast production, and general operations.

 Follow us social media

 Every month we’ll share with you our latest interviews, essays, podcasts, upcoming events, and major announcements.

 — Contact Us —

 Would you like to nominate a woman to be interviewed?
 Suggest a quote to add to our collection of statements by LDS women?
 Volunteer at the LDS Women Project?
-We welcome your comments and questions either in the form below or by emailing email@example.com.
+We welcome your comments and questions by emailing email@example.com.